btcpayserver/blog/blog/_posts/btcpay-server-1-2-0.md

 ----

-Last but not least, BTCPay Server 1.2.0 sees improvements and error corrections in multple translations for the checkout page in:
+Last but not least, BTCPay Server 1.2.0 sees improvements and error corrections in multiple translations for the checkout page in:
 * Bulgarian
 * Dutch
 * Finnish